sotn0r/fblike/README.md

 # Installation

-Copy contents into your XASECO 2 folder.
+Copy contents into your XASECO or XASECO 2 folder.

 # Configuration